 Through a random coincidence.
 I am influenced by my own product in whatever way it evolves.
 Before the butterfly glasses I made a fly wing glasses.
-I was looking for black acrylics to make black fly wings instead of clear ones, but later I realised that the black ones wasn't pretty enough to use for the fly wing glasses.
+I was looking for black acrylics to make black fly wings instead of clear ones, but later I realized that the black ones wasn't pretty enough to use for the fly wing glasses.
 I could throw them out but instead I played with them.
-When I overlapped two different colour acrylics they made the shape of a butterfly.
+When I overlapped two different color acrylics they made the shape of a butterfly.
 It was a magical combination that wasn't my intention.
 I almost feel like there is someone who came inside me and made that.

 And where did the name GODSOMWEAR come from?

 I think that process was a fitting process for my brand name.
 There are three meanings in the GODSOMWEAR: God that exists somewhere, a thing that occurred as God insisted, and I got it from somewhere.
 That is, God, not me, has made it through me.
 God here is not the God of the religious meaning that we generally understand.
 Instead, it represents energy of some sort because I am interested in all human-made religions, but I am an atheist.
 It represents a thing that was brought to the world through me with some sort of energy.
 It can be likened to the birth of a butterfly.